-A reader who works at a conservative school asked me for a wholesome book list for beginning (early / easy) chapter books that do NOT have potty humor nor rude characters with sass but would interest boy readers.
+A reader who works at a conservative school asked me for a wholesome book list for beginning (early / easy) chapter books that do NOT have potty humor nor rude characters with sass and would interest boy readers.
 So, I made this new list, specifically for that.
 These books are my choices for boys ages 6 – 9 with nice kids and plots that are decidedly lacking in toilet jokes.

 An important element on this list is that the kids not be rude or sassy.
 I totally get this.
 And I really look for this in books with my own kids.
 It’s why I dislike the Junie B. Jones books.
 And it’s why my kids don’t watch the tween Disney shows.